Pete Sears: With Jefferson Starship and Hot Tuna

-In the early 1990s, Sears played keyboards with San Francisco-based psychedelic, jazz, rock band ZERO.
-Pete has sat in with ZERO as recently as 2013.
+In the early 1990s, Sears played keyboards with San Francisco-based psychedelic, jazz, rock band ZERO featuring guitarist Steve Kimock.
+Pete sat in on keys with ZERO in 2013, and now plays bass with them touring the east and west coasts of America.

 From 1992 to 2001, Sears played keyboards with Jefferson Airplane's Jorma Kaukonen and Jack Casady in Hot Tuna.

 The band also included Michael Falzarano and Harvey Sorgen.
-They would sometimes tour as "The Jorma Kaukonen Trio" with Sears playing bass on the keyboards with his left hand.
-Sears sometimes teaches piano at Jorma Kaukonen's Fur Peace Ranch guitar Camp in south eastern Ohio.
+They would sometimes tour as "The Jorma Kaukonen Trio" with Sears playing piano, accordion and keyboards.
+Sears sometimes teaches piano or bass at Jorma Kaukonen's Fur Peace Ranch guitar camp in southeastern Ohio.
 In 2011, Hot Tuna flew Sears out to New York City to perform at Jorma Kaukonen's 70th birthday bash at the Beacon Theatre.
-As well as his Tuna bandmates, Sears played that night with Bob Weir, Steve Earle, and Oteil Burbridge.
+As well as his Hot Tuna bandmates, Sears played that night with Bob Weir, Steve Earle, and Oteil Burbridge.